ProjectEvergreen/greenwood/www/pages/blog/state-of-greenwood-2022.md

 > _We all think different, and so for us the more we thought about our approach and the implications this could have on long term maintainability, knowledge sharing, and just general practicality, has only cemented our motivations even further to optimize for a web first world._

-We want to not only be a framework (and we use that term loosely when applied to Greenwood), but a way to build for the web that looks past the #hypegiest and instead focuses on familiar and pragmatic APIs that aim to shy away from a lot of the magic in the code and configuration often found in today's modern (meta) frameworks.
+We want to not only be _your workbench for the web_, but a way to build for the web that looks past the #hypegiest and instead emphasizes usage of web APIs in an aim to shy away from the over complexity and magic often found in today's modern (meta) frameworks.
 Developing for the web isn't the burden it once was, and an honest discussion around the efforts to build around and on top of it we feel are worth having.
 Looking inside your _node_modules_ or network tab should be a common exercise and should be encouraging to ask of yourself; _**what can the web do for me now**_?